Code-Institute-Submissions/Project3-Holiday_Planning/README.md

 FEATURES
 ========
 * Planning holiday can be time consuming and taxing if the group is big and duration is long.
-* This cloud based checklist is an effective and efficient way to share informations and task distribution among user.
+This cloud based checklist is an effective and efficient way to share informations and task distribution among user.
-* It is self explanatory.
+* The hyperlink link on the navbar is self explanatory.
 No extra effort is required to understand and use this.